Sinn Fein and DUP accuse Heaton-Harris of providing no clarity on election

 Alliance Party leader Naomi Long said that the Northern Ireland Secretary was ‘taking time to reflect’ before making any decision on an election.

-Northern Ireland’s two main parties have accused Chris Heaton-Harris of failing to provide clarity on whether a Northern Ireland election would be held.
+Stormont’s two main parties have accused Chris Heaton-Harris of failing to provide clarity on whether an election will be called in Northern Ireland.

-It comes after the Northern Ireland Secretary met with Stormont leaders on Tuesday morning amid continuing uncertainty over if and when he intends to call an election in the region.
+It comes after the Northern Ireland Secretary met with the leaders of the main parties on Tuesday amid continuing uncertainty over when or if he will trigger an assembly poll in the region.

-Sinn Fein vice president Michelle O’Neill said he had provided “no clarity” as to how he will deal with the ongoing crisis at Stormont, while DUP leader Sir Jeffrey Donaldson said they were not told “if and when” an election would be called.
+Sinn Fein vice president Michelle O’Neill said Mr Heaton-Harris had offered “no clarity” as to how he will deal with the ongoing crisis at Stormont, while DUP leader Sir Jeffrey Donaldson said they were not told “if and when” an election would be called.

 “So, at the moment, neither we nor the people of Northern Ireland know if and when an election will take place,” Sir Jeffrey said.